dgroomes/stackoverflow-look-back/README.md

     and that it can be extract into yet another framework, a "web-extension-framework" (which itself might depend on the lower-level `rpc-framework`).
 Let's try this out...
   * IN PROGRESS prototype the `web-extension-framework`
+    * IN PROGRESS incorporate the `rpc-framework` into the `web-extension-framework`
+    * Note: I am not consistent with the way I separate or fail to separate "this is for the web page" with "this is for a popup script".
+Sometimes I say, "this is for the web page and nothing else", but really it can be for a popup script too because a popup script has its own web page (sort of... it has a page-like thing...).
+    * Note: the web-extension-framework and rpc-framework should be migrated to their own repo.
+I will be very happy when I can remove all of that code from this repo and focus again on the Look Back Tool features!
 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
 * [ ] Multi-term search.
 The search bar should take each word and apply an "AND" search